 Ms. Basian has over 25 years of experience in the consumer products and services, financial services, Healthcare and technology sectors.
 Ms. Basian is currently President of KB Capital Management Inc. (a strategy and advisory services firm) and a partner with 3NP Realty Inc. (a real estate company).
-She serves on the Board of Directors and as Audit Committee Chair for goeasy Ltd. (TSX:GSY), Newtopia (TSX.V NEWU); and BookJane Inc. (ondemand healthcare staffing).
+She serves on the Board of Directors and as Audit Committee Chair for goeasy Ltd. (TSX:GSY), Newtopia (TSX.V NEWU) and BookJane Inc. as the Chairperson of the Board of Directors (on-demand healthcare staffing).
 She also serves on the Board of Kognitiv Corporation.
-Previously, Ms. Basian served on the Board and as Audit Committee Chair of The Flowr Corporation (TSX.V FLWR) and was Chief Global Strategy and Business Development Officer for McCain Foods Ltd. An innovative thinker with deep financial acumen and diverse governance experience, Karen was recognized, in 2000 as one of Canada's "Top 40 Under 40" for her work as the CFO & SVP, Corporate Services for 724 Solutions (NASDAQ/TSX).
+Previously, Ms. Basian served on the Board and as Audit Committee Chair of The Flowr Corporation (TSX.V FLWR) and was Chief Global Strategy and Business Development Officer for McCain Foods Ltd. An innovative thinker with deep financial acumen and diverse governance experience, Karen was recognized in 2000 as one of Canada's "Top 40 Under 40" for her work as the CFO & SVP, Corporate Services for 724 Solutions (NASDAQ/TSX).
 Prior roles include SVP Strategy for Frito-Lay North America; Manager with Bain and Company; and International Tax Specialist with Deloitte.
-Ms. Basian's community and philanthropic efforts include her advisory work with Baycrest, UHN, Robarts Research Institute and FINCA Canada; and the founding of the Jewish Women's Venture Philanthropy Fund.
-Ms. Basian is a CPA,CA; an MBA from IMEDE, Lausanne, Switzerland and Honors Business Administration from the University of Western Ontario.
+Ms. Basian's community and philanthropic efforts include her advisory work with Baycrest, UHN, Robarts Research Institute and FINCA Canada and the founding of the Jewish Women's Venture Philanthropy Fund.
+Ms. Basian is a CPA,CA, an MBA from IMEDE, Lausanne, Switzerland and Honors Business Administration from the University of Western Ontario.

-Areas of Expertise: Capital Markets and M&A; Compensation and Talent Management; Corporate Governance; Executive Leadership; Financial Literacy; Investment Analysis, Integration and Oversight; Digital or Consumer Retail
+Age: 59 Toronto, Ontario, Canada Areas of Expertise: Capital Markets and M&A; Compensation and Talent Management; Corporate Governance; Executive Leadership; Financial Literacy; Investment Analysis, Integration and Oversight; Digital or Consumer Retail.